prometheus/prometheus/docs/configuration/configuration.md

   # configured file.
 It is mutually exclusive with `credentials`.
   [ credentials_file: <filename> ]

+# Optional OAuth 2.0 configuration.
+# Cannot be used at the same time as basic_auth or authorization.
+oauth2:
+  [ <oauth2> ]

 # Configure whether scrape requests follow HTTP 3xx redirects.
 [ follow_redirects: <bool> | default = true ]